Mangalorean Catholics

-Mangalorean Catholics (Kōdiyālcheñ Kathōlikā) are an ethno-religious community of Latin Catholics in India typically residing in the Diocese of Mangalore in the erstwhile South Canara area, by the southwestern coast of present-day Karnataka.
+Mangalorean Catholics (Kōdiyālcheñ Kathōlikā) are an ethno-religious community of Latin Christians from the Diocese of Mangalore and the erstwhile South Canara area; by the southern coast of present-day Karnataka, India.

-Contemporary Mangalorean Catholics descend mainly from the New Christians of Portuguese Goa, who migrated to South Canara between 1560 and 1763, throughout the course of the Goan Inquisition, the Portuguese–Adil Shahi War & the Mahratta Sackings of Goa and Bombay-Bassein.
-They learned Tulu and Kanarese whilst in South Canara, but retained the Konkani language and preserved much of their Konkani way of life, which had undergone Christianisation in Goa.
-Their 15-year-long captivity at Seringapatam imposed by Tippu Sultan, the de facto ruler of the Kingdom of Mysore, almost led the community to decimation.
-Following Tippu's defeat and death in the Siege of Seringapatam (1799) by the English East India Company, the Nizam of Hyderabad and other allies; most of them resettled in South Canara during the Company rule in India, a lesser number sailed to the seven islands of Bombay and it's adjacent area in the northern Konkan region, in search of superior jobs or for higher studies.
+Contemporary Mangalorean Catholics descend mainly from the New Christians of Portuguese Goa, who migrated to the Keladi Kingdom 1560-1763, throughout the courses of the Goan Inquisition, the Portuguese–Adil Shahi Wars & the Mahratta Invasions of Goa and Bombay.
+They learned Tulu and Kanarese whilst in Canara, but retained the Konkani language and preserved much of their Konkani way of life, which had undergone Christianisation in Goa.
+The "Canara Christians" suffered a 15-year-long captivity at Seringapatam, that was imposed by Tippu Sultan.
+Following Tippu's defeat and death at the Siege of Seringapatam (1799) by the English East India Company, the Nizam of Hyderabad & other allies; most of them resettled in and around South Canara; also in areas such as Chikmagalur (Chickmangalore) & Coorg (Kodagu) during the Company rule in India.
+A lesser number was shipped to the Seven Islands of Bombay & the Bombay metropolitan area in the northern Konkan region.

-Although early assertions of a distinct identity date from the migration period, a developed Mangalorean Catholic identity only emerged after liberation from captivity, which has been a blend of Mangalorean and Goan cultures.
-The younger generation of present days at Poona, Bangalore & the Bombay metro area; and the diaspora in Persian Gulf countries and the Anglosphere, can be described as an increasingly anglo-americanised Konkani sub-culture with a lingering Portuguese Christian influence.
+Historically, an agrarian community, there were migrations of the working and educated class in the early 20th century, to bigger cities such as the Bombay (Mumbai), Poona (Pune) & Bangalore (Bengaluru).
+Later, more migrations led to the formation of a Mangalorean diaspora in the Persian Gulf countries and the Anglosphere; thus the younger generation outside of historical locales of South Canara, is mostly an English-speaking Anglo-Americanised sub-culture.
+Also, intermarriages with non-Mangaloreans has caused a decline in "Mangalore stores" and the culture of Mangalorean Catholic cuisine.